Miss Europe 1959: Miss Europa 1959

-This year, the competition took place at Joy-Parc in Meaux, France.
-There were 12 delegates all from their own countries.
-At the end, Sophie d'Estrade of France was crowned as Miss Europa 1959.
-D'Estrade succeeded predecessor Evelyne Ricket of France.
+Miss Europa 1959 was the sixth edition of the Miss Europe pageant organized by the "Comité Officiel et International Miss Europe", held at Joy-Parc in Meaux, France on 3 June 1959.
+At the end of the event, Sophie d'Estrade of France was crowned as Miss Europa 1959.
 This was the first back to back in the history of Miss Europa.